j-hannes/snap-tutorial/chapter2.md

 This is the core of our application and contains all Haskell source files.
 For now we find the following three files in there:

-* 'Main.hs' the application entry point where the configuration gets loaded and the server is started.
+* `Main.hs` the application entry point where the configuration gets loaded and the server is started.
 This file might never been modified, at least not in the very beginning.
 Be aware that changes on this file require a server restart even when the application is built in development mode.

-* 'Site.hs' is the base of our application.
+* `Site.hs` is the base of our application.
 Here the application really gets initialized and run as well as routes are defined.
 For small applications like the existing it is probably the easiest way to place our handler and helper functions right in that file, but later as the application grows it